 Welcome to the latest edition of Clydeplan's Development Plan Scheme and Participation Statement.

-These two documents together set out how you can learn about and influence the preparation of the next SDP.
-These documents are updated every year in March.
+These two documents together set out how you can learn about and influence the preparation of the Strategic Development Plan (SDP) for the Glasgow city region and are updated each year in March.